 Among the best nursing schools in Minnesota, St. Catherine University has a highly competitive nursing program.
 Courses studied include psychology, pathophysiology, anatomy, and nursing care of families.
 There is a heavy emphasis on sciences such as chemistry, sociology, biology, and research methods.
 Students study biomedical ethics and engage in hands-on learning through clinical experience.
 Successful graduates learn how to fulfill the needs of patients and work effectively on healthcare teams.

 St. Catherine is located in Saint Paul, Minnesota.
-The school has about 2,100 undergraduate students and a very competitive admissions process, with just two-thirds of students who apply to receive an acceptance letter.
+The school has about 2,100 undergraduate students and a very competitive admissions process, with just two-thirds of students who apply receiving an acceptance letter.
 Popular majors include occupational therapy and public health.

 Highlight: Saint Catherine University ranks tenth among the best women’s colleges in America.